Manyiel Wugol: Long Beach State (2021)

-ASA College (2021-2022)
+ASA College (2021–2022)

 Wugol attended ASA college after not being academically eligible at Long Beach State.
 He appeared in 13 games making 6 starts, averaging 6.0 points per game with a season high of 18 points.

 Florida National University (2022)

 Wugol signed with the Florida National Conquistadors program.
 He only appeared in 1 game before making the decision to turn professional.

+Professional career

+South West Slammers (2023–present)

+On February 10, 2023, Wugol signed with the South West Slammers.
+On April 1, he made his debut against Geraldton Buccaneers scoring 17 points, 4 rebounds, 2 assists and 2 steals.
+Wugol chose to wear number 15 for the season to honour a late friend who was murdered a year prior.
+Wugol re-signed with South West Slammers for 2024 NBL1 West season.
+In the opening round of the season on March 28 he scored 13 points against Rockingham Flames.

 Personal life

-Wugol has 3 brothers and 5 sisters.
+Wugol has three brothers and five sisters.
 He is a descendant of the Dinka tribe of South Sudan.
 Wugol is the cousin of basketball players Makur Maker and Thon Maker.